-In Marta Carriedo Collection we design our jewels with sterling silver and bath in 18 carats gold.
+In Marta Carriedo Collection we design our jewels with sterling silver and 18 carats gold bath.

 What is 925 silver or sterling silver?

 Pure silver is a very malleable precious metal, this means that it is weak and can be easily damaged.
 Therefore, in the manufacture of jewelry, it is common to combine pure silver with other metals, such as copper, which improves strength and durability.

 The most common alloy is 925, which combines 925 thousandths of silver or what is the same, 92.5% pure silver with 7.5% copper.
 This means that, if we divide the piece into 1,000 units, we will obtain 925 parts of pure silver and the rest of copper.